mannabri/ionic-react-admob-example/README.md

 ![bottom banner app](./images/bottom-banner-initial.png)

-Well done, you've created first ad!
+Well done, you've created your first ad!

 Obviously, there is more to explore.
-There are functions to _show_, _hide_, _resume_ and _remove_ and options for the banner _size_ and _position_.
+There are functions to _show_, _hide_, _resume_ and _remove_ the banner and options for the banner _size_ and _position_.

-Get the example app code in order to play around with the different functions and options.
+Get the example app code and try out the different possibilities.

-TODO: Add GIF of example app
+TODO: Add example images of different banners

-Important note:
+Further Readings:

-Make sure to follow Google's guidelines on how to place your ads. https://support.google.com/admob/answer/2936217?hl=de&ref_topic=2936214&visit_id=637777030182995119-279234529&rd=1
+Google's guidelines on ad placement. https://support.google.com/admob/answer/2936217?hl=de&ref_topic=2936214&visit_id=637777030182995119-279234529&rd=1